 Avoid the Common Dealer Mechanical Wholesale Traps

-With today’s variety of on-demand hotshot services, there’s no reason to invest in a hotshot fleet until you have built some volume.
-And before adding hotshot drivers, purchase last mile logistics software.
-There are many systems available.
+With today’s variety of on-demand hotshot services, there’s no reason to build a large hotshot fleet until you’ve built some volume.
+And when you do add a hotshot fleet, use a dispatch system to keep sustain your delivery times.
 We recommend Elite Extra as the top solution for car dealerships.

-Running a successful Dealer Mechanical Wholesale Parts Business requires a different mindset than supporting the service drive or Collision Wholesale.
-So, to kick start your success, hire a wholesale consultant to help you build your tools and hire experienced countermen from a local wholesale jobber.
+Running a successful Dealer Mechanical Wholesale Parts Business takes a different mindset than supporting the service drive.
+To kick start your success, hire a wholesale consultant to help you find the tools to meet your customer’s service expectations.